glitched-w0rld/ogx/client-sdks/stainless/README.md

 - `openapi.yml` comes from the FastAPI-based generator.
 - `config.yml` is rendered from `scripts/openapi_generator/stainless_config/config_data.py` so the Stainless config stays in lock-step with the spec.

+This change is needed to cause the workflow to trigger.